ThePS25/Thai-ID-OCR/README.md

 ## Overview

 This project is a THAI-ID OCR app that facilitates the upload and analysis of Thai ID card images.
-The app provides essential features such as uploading images, analyzing ID card details, and updating user information.
+The app provides essential features such as uploading images, analyzing ID card details, and deleting user information.

 ## Features